matt-stanley/ruby_linked_list/plan_of_action.md

 X - #at(index) will traverse the list 'index' number of times and return the node found.

-#pop will find the element whose NEXT is TAIL and remove it.
+X - #pop will find the element whose NEXT is TAIL and remove it.
 The element before it will have its NEXT set to TAIL.

-#contains? will traverse the list, only recursing when the value is not found.
+X - #contains?(value) will traverse the list, only recursing when the value is not found.
 It will return TRUE when found and FALSE when TAIL is seen.

-#find will traverse the list until value is found, returning the number of iterations, being careful to exclude HEAD.
+X - #find(value) will traverse the list until value is found, returning the number of iterations, being careful to exclude HEAD.

-#to_s will traverse the list, concatenating each node's value.
+X - #to_s will traverse the list, concatenating each node's value.
 Format: "#{value} -> #{value} -> #{value}"

 #insert_at(value, index) will create a node whose NEXT is the node returned by #at(index).
 The node #at(index - 1) will have its NEXT set to the New_Node.